 By: Shelby McCullough| Published: January 9, 2023

 Trees are beautiful and majestic, but sometimes they lean.
 It’s essential to know how to brace a large leaning tree properly to keep it from falling over and damaging your property or injuring someone.
-With the right tools and a little know-how, you can avoid the dangers of leaning trees and help save them.
+With the right tools and a little know-how, homeowners in places such as Lake Mary can avoid the dangers of leaning trees and help save them.

 What Causes a Tree To Lean?